-I hit a big milestone recently on my travel blog, Where’s Sharon – I hit…
+I hit a big milestone on my old travel blog, Where’s Sharon, a few years ago – I hit…

 You will learn...